hse-scila/ems-scs-2021/README.md

 This course will have a section introducing students to causal inference from experimental and quasi-experimental designs.
 Particularly, students will learn how to collect the data so as to establish that the relationship in question is causal.

-### Experiments in media and consumer studies

-*Instructor: Meghan Sanders*

-The course will cover a selection of specific topics, including repeated messages experimental designs, facial expression capture and eye-tracking for webpage perception research

-A more detailed description will be provided shortly.

 ### Agent-based modeling